 G. M. Monks grew up in California and lives in the San Francisco Bay Area with her husband.
 Besides writing short stories, poems, and creative nonfiction, she loves to travel.
 She has visited Australia, Canada and many European countries.
 As a child, she visited Mexico.
 National parks are her favorite places in the Unites States.
 Yosemite and Yellowstone are her favorites.
 She has traveled to approximately forty-two states.
 She is over half fluent in French.
-Some of her favorite writers include: Sandra Cisneros, Hemingway, James Herriot, Georgia Hunter, Jack Kerouac, Barbara Kingsolver, Frank McCourt, Toni Morrison, Alice Munro, and Arundhati Roy to name a few.
+Some of her favorite writers include: Sandra Cisneros, Ernest Hemingway, James Herriot, Georgia Hunter, Jack Kerouac, Barbara Kingsolver, Frank McCourt, Toni Morrison, Alice Munro, and Arundhati Roy to name a few.